dsp2003/clef/README.md

  - Platinum set
  - Matter set (aka Bonus set)

 + [M] Removed protection from randomly generated dungeons.
-Explaination: they weren't designed to use shields in the first place, and lots of players has already experienced problems with being unable to even access their front entrances, "thanks" to randomly generated ground obstacles, which also went under protection of the shield.
+Explaination: they weren't designed to use shields in the first place, and lots of players has already experienced problems with being unable to even access their front entrances, "thanks" to randomly generated ground obstacles, which also went under protection of the shield

++ [M] In order to compensate the protection removal, Tesla Spikes now have 200 points of "health" and much harder to harvest as a result

 + [M] Restored battle music (mixdown at lower levels in order to tone down the interference with mission dungeons)